Table of Contents

-Trying to expect our babies to live by a strict schedule was nuts so the idea of a schedule was abandoned.
+Trying to expect my babies to live by a strict schedule was crazy, so the idea of a schedule was abandoned.
 I also found it extremely stressful trying to stick to the timetable.

 In those first three months (and this is especially important if you are breastfeeding) it is important for the ‘routine’ to be guided mostly by your babies cues for hunger.

 They go through a few growth spurts during their first year which will mean they may wake more frequently and be hungry.
 These growth phases generally happen at around 7-10 days, 3 weeks, 6 weeks, 3 months, 4 months and 6 months and, of course, with twins they may not happen at the same time.

 Your babies will wake more frequently, be more unsettled and just want FOOD to fuel their growing little bodies.
 So just feed them.
 It’s easy to get stuck into the ‘they only need feeding every 2.5-3 hours’ mentality that we forget that they are growing little people and some days they want feeding every 1.5-2 hours.